ramirorichmand/RR10_MyStudyPlan/Week 3/Climbing Stairs/Notes.md

 To solve this problem, we can use two pass approach.
 Here are the steps:

-1. Initialize an array `answer` of the same size as `nums` and initialize all its values to 1.
+1. initialise an array `answer` of the same size as `nums` and initialise all its values to 1.
 This array will store the product of all elements except the current element.
 2. Calculate the prefix product of `nums` and store it in `answer`.
 Iterate over `nums` from left to right, and for each element at index `i`, set `answer[i]` to the product of `answer[i-1]` and `nums[i-1]`.
 This step calculates the product of all elements to the left of the current element.
 3. Calculate the suffix product of `nums`.
 Iterate over `nums` from right to left, and for each element at index `i`, set `answer[i]` to the product of `answer[i]` and the product of all elements to the right of the current element.
-Keep a running product variable `suffixProduct` initialized to 1, and for each element at index `i`, update `suffixProduct` as `suffixProduct * nums[i]`.
+Keep a running product variable `suffixProduct` initialised to 1, and for each element at index `i`, update `suffixProduct` as `suffixProduct * nums[i]`.
 4. Finally, return the `answer` array, which contains the product of all elements except the current element.

 ## Complexity Analysis